 March 17th, 2022

-A large fire broke out in an approximate 1.2 million sq. ft.
-Walmart e-commerce distribution center (DC) in Plainfield, Indiana around noon on Wednesday, March 16, 2022.
+A large fire broke out in a 1.2 million ft2 Walmart e-commerce distribution center (DC) in Plainfield, Indiana around noon on Wednesday, March 16, 2022.
 The fire reportedly started on a third-floor mezzanine storage area with the local county communications center notified at about 11:57 AM.
 The fire department was training nearby and responded to the site within 3 minutes.
 Sprinkler protection was reported as operating upon fire department arrival.

 Despite this, the fire department retreated to a defensive attack from the outside after 45 minutes and the warehouse became fully engulfed in flames soon thereafter.
 Eighteen (18) agencies provided mutual aid.
 All 1,000 Walmart employees were able to evacuate safely and there was only one minor injury reported to a firefighter.
 The second, adjacent Walmart E-commerce distribution center was also evacuated and operations were subsequently shut down.
 Walmart representatives reported that there should be no online order delays using their extensive distribution network.